Kequc/nano-records/README.md

 });
 ```

-Easiest way to save an attachment to a document, be aware if the provided name exists the attachment will be overwritten.
+Easiest way to save an attachment to a document, be aware if the name exists the attachment will be overwritten.
+In the second case creates a new record if one doesn't exist.

 #### Read